aashmangupta/Data-Compression/README.md

 		compression and decompression software.

 4. Version 1.2:
-		-Compression works with special characters(not just lower-case alphabets) :)
+		-Compression and uncompression works with special characters(not just lower-case alphabets) :)

 ## Compile Instructions ##